AliKarbasiCom/PEGASUS/readme.md

 ## Any Questions?

-If you have any question about this project, just send an E-mail to AliKarbasi@SoloMail.ir
+If you have any question about this project, just send an E-mail to Ali@SoloCode.ir
 ---

 ## Also...